-Porto's players should have a spring in their collective step when they host Napoli in the first leg of their last 16 tie with a new head coach, an in-form forward and the taste of victory on their tongues.
+Porto's players should have a spring in their collective step when they host Napoli in the first leg of their round-of-16 tie with a new head coach, an in-form forward and the taste of victory on their tongues.

 Interim head coach Luis Castro led Porto to a 4-1 win over lowly Arouca in the Primeira Liga on Sunday with Ricardo Quaresma - who only signed for the club in January - scoring twice to reach seven goals in 13 games for the reigning Portuguese champions.

 Porto sacked former head coach Paulo Fonseca last week after their winless streak in all competitions stretched to four matches with Castro installed on a 'temporary basis'.

 Fonseca's tenure ended after only nine months with the 41-year-old having joined Porto from Pacos de Ferreira before the season.